 Maintain strength, use good form and manage training volume, fatigue, and stress

 Strength is a pretty good indicator of muscle retention.
 Or at least try to minimize strength loss in a cut.
 The last thing we want during a cut is to lose all the hard gains.
 Muscle loss will further slow down fat loss progress as the ‘engine’ gets smaller.

 Exercise selection for a cut should factor in fatigue and stress management.
 Overall training volume must be in check as recovery capacity is limited in a deficit.
 Listen to your body’s feedback.
 Try not to fall sick.
-Vary the combination of volume, intensity and frequency based on how you feel on that specific day.
+Vary the combination of volume, intensity, and frequency based on how you feel on that specific day.
 This helps to stay on track instead of stretching the band too tight.

 The Wernbom 40 – 70 reps per body part recommendation is a good guide to start with in terms of volume control.
 Perceived exertion is another great tool to apply to keep fatigue and recovery checked.
-Also manage stress in and out of gym.
+Also, manage stress in and out of the gym.
 Be patient.
 And let time brew the magic.